Dogs pulling people. Yay or nay?

 It’s officially called urban mushing

-Mushing refers to dog teams pulling sleds over snow but in this context we’re taking the dog out of the cold climate and putting them on pavement — and giving the sled wheels.
-Historically speaking, the term is said to come from the French word for let’s go, marchons, and this is an anglicized version of it.
+Mushing refers to dog teams pulling sleds over snow but in this context we’re taking the dog out of the cold climate and putting them on pavement.
+Historically speaking, the term is said to come from the French word, marchons, that stands for let’s go, and this is an anglicized version of it.

 Your dog should weigh as much as a preschooler to use it

 Dogs that weigh at least 35 pounds are able to pull the scooter alone.
-Those 20 lbs or more can use the device when multiple dogs are sharing the load.
+Those who weigh less can use the device when multiple dogs are sharing the load.

 You can train your dog in your own yard